leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-treatment_general-cornearefractive
 - What is the treatment for pterygium?
+- what should i do about the white skin on my eye
+- what if i have pterygium
+- can i remove the white skin growing on my eye?
+- the white flesh on my eye is getting redder, what can i do
+- the white piece of skin on my is red, what should i do
+- can i stop the skin from growing to fast on my eye?
 - How to treat pterygium?
 - How to heal pterygium?
 - How to cure pterygium?